-Students who desire to change to a different degree program must complete a Student Petition form found on the Seminary web site.
+Students who desire to change to a different degree program must complete a student petition form found on the Seminary website.
 They must attach to the petition a brief description (1-2 paragraphs) of the reasons for desiring a change of degree including its likely impact on vocational outcomes.
-Students must talk with their advisor prior to filing the petition and the signature of their advisor on a change of degree petition implies that it has been read and discussed with the student.
-Once submitted, change of degree petitions will be passed to the Dean of Students for review and comment after which final approval will be determined by the Seminary Academic Dean.
+Students must talk with their advisor prior to filing the petition, and the signature of their advisor on a change of degree petition implies that it has been read and discussed with the student.
+In addition, students must have the approval of the Dean of Students and Community Life.
+Final approval is determined by the Seminary Academic Dean.
 In some cases, a petition for change of degree may be reviewed by the Academic Cabinet.
-In cases of Dual Degree, the School of Business will be consulted, and if a student is transferring into a Dual Degree, the appropriate admissions procedures will be applied.
+In cases of dual degree students, the School of Business will be consulted.
+If a student wants to pursue a dual degree program or a cohort certificate program, the student must apply through the Office of Seminary Admission.